Joystream/joystream/meetings/rome/README.md

 - There was a lot of value in lots of the work conducted in smaller groups and one-on-one.
 - Cross-communication was also very useful and was enabled by the physical nature of the meeting.
 - Smaller gatherings are often better than larger ones (i.e. sprint) for productivity.
-- Time spent programming etc. was occasionally not best deployment of time.
+- Time spent programming etc. was occasionally not the best deployment of time.
 Some team members felt that we should have exclusively focussed team and pair activities made much easier by "being in a room together"
 - Whiteboard time was very useful and could not be easily replicated using video conference etc.
 - Some wondered whether the trip was cost-effective.
 - Some felt that the itinerary could have been better organized e.g. mealtimes.